kumar-github/tutorial-resources/externalized-configuration-README.md

 > with `--` and adds them to the `Environment` abstraction.

 > [!WARNING]
-> If the arguments are not prefixed with `--` then Spring will not add it to the `Environment` abstraction.
+> If the arguments are NOT prefixed with `--`, Spring will not add it to the `Environment` abstraction.

 ![run using java with command line-1](https://github.com/user-attachments/assets/997500be-5edc-43d1-9e42-e8875bc7c495)